EnigmaBridge/GlobalPlatformPro/README.md

 #### Warning about correct keying

 Command line samples assume default test keys of `40..4F`.
 If you need a custom key, specify it with `-key` (you can give separate keyset components with `-key-mac`, `-key-enc` and `-key-kek`.
 You need to know the details or ask your card provider.
 Some cards require key diversification with `-emv` or `-visa2` (ask your vendor if unsure).
 A Key Check Value can be given with `-kcv` option.

+#### Using via TCP

+It is possible to run gp.jar as a TCP server and instead of creating a new Java instance for each new APDU command.
+The syntax of command-line options remains the same and each command has to be completed with EOF.

+ * Starting the server:

+        java -classpath gp.jar pro.javacard.gp.GPToolSocket --workers 10 --debug --ip localhost --port 9988 --allow-terminate true

+ * Default values:
+   * ip - 127.0.0.1
+   * port - 9988
+   * workers - 1
+   * allow-terminate - false

+ * Parameters for starting a server
+   * ip - IP address/interface on which the server will listen
+   * port - TCP port for the server to listen on
+   * workers - how many threads will be started for parallelization (recommended value is the maximum number of smartcards you may use)
+   * debug - client shows commands sent to the server (echo)
+   * verbose - switch logging of errors on (the same is the base gppro)
+   * version - shows the version
+   * allow-terminate - enables stopping the server with a "TERMINATE_PLEASE" command

+ * Testing the server
+   * Start the server

+         java -classpath gp.jar pro.javacard.gp.GPToolSocket

+   * Use "nc" as a client

+         echo -n '--debug --list -v' | nc 127.0.0.1 9988

+   * or use telnet

+         TBD - not sure how to send EOF

 #### Generic information